 What is the clinical evidence behind Swiss DolorClast?

-75+ published studies.
-Among the most-cited shockwave platforms in peer-reviewed musculoskeletal research.
+75+ published peer-reviewed studies across plantar fasciitis, calcific shoulder tendinitis, lateral epicondylitis, and Achilles tendinopathy.
+Multiple randomized controlled trials with blinded evaluators.
+Among the most-cited shockwave platforms in PubMed-indexed research.
+Study funding is mixed between independent and EMS-sponsored, which is typical for the category.
 When evaluating clinical evidence, look for blinded evaluator studies, independent funding sources, and peer-reviewed publications rather than manufacturer-funded white papers or conference posters.
 Evidence quality varies widely between devices in the same category, even when the marketing materials look similar.

 Which specialties use Swiss DolorClast?

 Swiss DolorClast is primarily used by Physical Therapy, Orthopedics, Sports Medicine, Urology, Podiatry.
 Best fit varies by patient mix and practice economics.
-Academic sports medicine, research practices, and high-volume physical therapy clinics that value the strongest clinical evidence base.
-Practices that do not need focused shockwave capability.
+Academic sports medicine programs, high-volume physical therapy clinics, and research-oriented practices that need to reference peer-reviewed evidence when defending purchase decisions internally.
+Practices that treat plantar fasciitis and calcific tendinitis at high volume and want the device with the deepest published evidence per indication.

 How long does a Swiss DolorClast treatment session take?